When IT Worlds Collide: DevOps and Security

 As a result, the emergence of Secure DevOps is one of the hottest new growth areas that addresses business pain points of driving app development quickly and securely.

-To get a better understanding of how an organization could be impacted if vulnerabilities were introduced in the development process, IT security directors would need to evaluate the overall security risk for each application verses the impact to the business.
+To get a better understanding of how an organization could be impacted if vulnerabilities were introduced in the development process, IT security directors would need to evaluate the overall security risk for each application versus the impact to the business.
 This assessment would offer a more complete picture of the maximum vulnerability the organization could be exposed to if an app were compromised.

 One best practice approach for businesses to meet this challenge is to incorporate application security testing as part of the development process.
 In doing so, IT organizations will uncover unknown applications, risk profile changes and new vulnerabilities.